AndreiBarsan/Yeti/README.md

 Of course, Eclipse isn't *required* to build the engine.
 You can `javac` it, no problem, you can use a different folder for the libs, and so on.

+You can also open the project in IntelliJ and it should "just work".
+Running `./src/barsan/opengl/editor/App.java` is  a good starting point, and so is the `DeferredTest` scene.

 Features
 --------
 Among the most important features implemented so far are: